alwil/best-code-practices/intro.md

 ---
 # What will you do in this workshop?

-We want to teach you **good habits** that will make your work more accessible, thrustworthy, and reproducible by others.
+- We want to teach you **good habits** that will make your work more accessible, thrustworthy, and reproducible by others.

-#### You will get the opportunity to apply these habits during the workshop.
+- We want to discuss the current practices in your group

+- Try to adopt some best practices in your own code

+- Ask questions, so we can look into the issues you are currently facing

+>Disclaimer: this workshop should be seen as an appetizer.
+Many of the topics would warrant separate 3 hour workshops.

 ---